curiousest/curiousest.github.io/_posts/2024-12-03-eagle-and-beavers.md

 ---
 layout: post
-title: The Eagle and the Beavers
+title: The eagle and the armies of beavers
 date: 2024-12-04T00:00:00.001-05:00
 author: Douglas Hindson
 tags: